eewash/blog/content/mathematics/quant.md

 I think their reply goes seriously wrong.
 In what sense does a diagonalization argument give a specification of yet another real?
 [Timothy Gowers](https://twitter.com/wtgowers/status/1168983651415142400) recently repeated this claim, which inspired this post.

 First, note that in an obvious sense, for any real \\(r \in \mathbb{R}\\), there is an expansion of the language \\(L\\) in which \\(r\\) is specifiable: just add a constant and let its interpretation be \\(r\\)!
 But this is not the kind of specification Hugly and Sayward seem to have in mind.
-They seem to mean, a specification in some ``natural`` expansion of the language.
+They seem to mean, a specification in some `natural` expansion of the language.
 A typical expansion by constant doesn't work.
 This claim, to me, seems to rely on a certain intuition about naming.
-One might think that, if there are two identical blue books on my coffee table and I proclaim: 'Let Fred be the name of a blue book on the table,' I haven't really named anything at all, despite my proclaiming otherwise.
+One might think that, if there are two identical blue books on my coffee table and I proclaim: "Let Fred be the name of a blue book on the table," I haven't really named anything at all, despite my proclaiming otherwise.
+Similarly, when we expand the language by constants, unless we could already give a specification of what was being named, we haven't really introduced a name.

+So what might a specification be?
+Well, in the case of real numbers, there is an obvious candidate: computability.
+Call a real number \\(r\\) specifiable just in case it is a computable real.
+I think that, regardless of whether this notion is the "right" candidate for specifiability, understanding how the diagonalization-specification argument goes wrong in this case highlights how it might go wrong in any other case.